DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-3, 5-7, and 11-13 are rejected under 35 U.S.C.
-103 as being unpatentable over Holger (DE19945317A1).
+Claims 1-7 and 11-13 are rejected under 35 U.S.C.
+103 as being unpatentable over Holger (DE19945317A1) in view of Architekt et al. (2020/0251845).

-With regard to claim 1, Holger teaches, as shown in figures 1-7 and taught on page 4 lines 1-15: “A contact insert 1, 2, 3, and 4 for an industrial plug connector, the contact insert comprising: a connection side 2 for the connection of individual conductors (wires connecting to the right end of 4 in figure 1)… and a contact side 1 for electrical connection to a mating plug connector or a socket (contact part counterpart, as described on page 4 lines 1-4), wherein, on the connection side 2, n connection openings (where 4 extend into 2 in figure 1) are provided for the conductors… wherein, on the contact side 1, m contact openings (where 4 are received in 1 in figure 1) are provided to allow access to a mating contact element of the mating plug connector or the socket (contact part counterparts as described on page 4 lines 9-15), wherein n and m are natural numbers and m is greater than n”.
+With regard to claim 1, Holger teaches, as shown in figures 1-7 and taught on page 4 lines 1-15: “A contact insert 1, 2, 3, and 4 for an industrial plug connector, the contact insert comprising: a connection side 2 for the connection of individual conductors (wires connecting to the right end of 4 in figure 1)… and a contact side 1 for electrical connection to a mating plug connector or a socket (contact part counterpart, as described on page 4 lines 1-4), wherein, on the connection side 2, n connection openings (where 4 extend into 2 in figure 1) are provided for the individual conductors… wherein, on the contact side 1, m contact openings (where 4 are received in 1 in figure 1) are provided to allow access to each of a plurality of mating contact elements of the mating plug connector or the socket (contact part counterparts as described on page 4 lines 9-15), wherein n and m are natural numbers and m is greater than n”.

 Holger does not specifically teach the individual conductors being of a multi-strand cable.
 However, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to use individual conductors strands from a multi-strand cable in order to keep the conductors close before connecting to the contact insert.
 Also, it has been held that forming in one piece an article which has formerly been formed in two pieces and put together involves only routine skill in the art.
 Howard v.
 Detroit Stove Works, 150 U.S. 164 (1993).